zhendrikse/tdd/tdd-katas/sudoku-kata/sudoku-kata-python/README.md

     expect(self.sudoku.puzzle[i // 9][i % 9]).to(equal(solved_puzzle.puzzle[i // 9][i % 9]))
 ```

-In case this challenge is still too daunting at this point, please continue follow the instructions a bit further.
+In case this challenge is still too daunting at this point, please continue to follow the instructions a bit further.
 You'll be given a couple of additional hints.

 ## 4. Additional preparations